vyomasystems-lab/challenges-tushar-wiz/level3_design/README.md

     cocotb.start_soon(clock.start())          # Start the clock
 ```

-Two lists are created `A_list` and `B_list` which contains all the values for the multiplicand and multiplier.
+Two lists are created, `A_list` and `B_list`, which contain all the values for the multiplicand and multiplier.
 The list contains some manual inputs and random inputs with constraints.
 The `random.uniform()` function append a random float between a given range.
 ```
 A_list , B_list = [0,256,-255], [0,256,-255]